2015 European migrant crisis: Boko Haram insurgency

 The Boko Haram insurgency in Nigeria has resulted in the deaths of 20,000 people and displaced at least 2 million since 2009.
-Around 75,000 Nigerians requested asylum in the EU in 2015 and 2016, around 3 percent of the total.
+Around 75,000 Nigerians requested asylum in the EU in 2015 and 2016, around 3 per cent of the total.

-Means of entry into the EU
+Means of entry into Europe

 In all, over 1 million refugees and migrants crossed the Mediterranean (mostly the Aegean Sea) in 2015, three to four times more than the previous year.
 80% were fleeing from wars in Syria, Iraq, and Afghanistan.
 About 85% of sea arrivals were in Greece (via Turkey) and 15% in Italy (via northern Africa).
 The European Union's external land borders (e.g., in Greece, Bulgaria or Finland) played only a minor role.

-Crossing the Central Mediterranean Sea to Italy is a much longer and considerably more dangerous journey than the relatively short trip across the Aegean.
+Some also crossed via the Central Mediterranean Sea.
+This path is a much longer and considerably more dangerous journey than the relatively short trip across the Aegean.
 As a result, this route was responsible for a large majority of migrant deaths in 2015, even though it was far less used.
 An estimated 2,889 died in the Central Mediterranean; 731 died in the Aegean sea.

 The EU Border and Coast Guard Agency (Frontex) uses the terms "illegal" and "irregular" border crossings for crossings of an EU external border but not at an official border-crossing point.
 These include people rescued at sea.
 Because many migrants cross more than one external EU border (for instance when traveling through the Balkans from Greece to Hungary), the total number of irregular EU external border crossings is often higher than the number of irregular migrants arriving in the EU in a year.
 News media sometimes misrepresent these figures as given by Frontex.